mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

 ## Instructions

 ### Exercise 0: Configure the lab prerequisites

+### You have been assigned a subscription 'CECH_SoIT_Bootcamp' subscription assigned from university you will be required to use that subscription for all the labs in the course.

 > **Note**: If you already created this project during previous labs, this exercise can be skipped.